rajathkotyal/LucidSearch/README.md

 Hallucinations is one of the key drawbacks of current LLMs, especially for important use cases like finding legal / medical / scientific information online.
 Additionally, Current LLMs have a generic and defined search space mostly made of text.

-This is a simple service aimed to reduce/eliminate hallucinations by utilizing mp3, mp4 and text using Retrieval Augmented Generation (RAG) :
+This service aimed to reduce/eliminate hallucinations by utilizing mp3, mp4 and text using Retrieval Augmented Generation (RAG) :

 --> User queries the engine, it returns the response with references to where it got the information from.